notaryproject/specifications/specs/signature-specification.md

 The Notary Project signature payload is a JSON document with media type `application/vnd.cncf.notary.payload.v1+json` and has following properties.

 - `targetArtifact` : Required property whose value is the descriptor of the target artifact manifest that is being signed.
-Only [OCI descriptor][oci-descriptor] is supported.
+- For OCI artifacts, this MUST be a valid [OCI descriptor][oci-descriptor].
   - Descriptor MUST contain `mediaType`, `digest`, and `size` fields.
   - Descriptor MAY contain `annotations` and if present it MUST follow the [annotation rules][annotation-rules].
-The Notary Project signature uses annotations for storing both Notary Project specific and user defined metadata.
-The prefix `io.cncf.notary` in annotation keys is reserved for use in Notary Project signature and MUST NOT be used outside this specification.
   - Descriptor MAY contain `artifactType` field for the `config.mediaType` of OCI image manifests.
+- For Blob artifacts, the descriptor MUST describe the blob that is being signed
+  - Descriptor MUST contain `mediaType`, `digest`, and `size` fields.
+  - `digest` MUST be the hash of the blob using the hashing algorithm deduced from signing certificate's public key.
+See [Algorithm Selection](#algorithm-selection)
+  - `mediaType` can be any arbitrary media type that the user chooses to describe the blob.
+An example can be `application/octet-stream`
+  - `size` MUST be the raw size of the blob in bytes.
+  - Blob descriptors MAY optionally contain `annotations` and if present it MUST follow the [annotation rules][annotation-rules].

+NOTE: The Notary Project signature uses annotations for storing both Notary Project specific and user defined metadata.
+The prefix `io.cncf.notary` in `annotations` key is reserved for use in Notary Project signature and MUST NOT be used outside this specification.

 #### Examples

+##### OCI Payload

 ```jsonc
 {